meerobaid/Image-Gallery/README.md

 # Image-Gallery
-This is an Image Gallery where we can find the images
+This is an Image Gallery where we can find the images of some beautiful things